 We propose Weighted Basis Function Optimization (WBFO), which extends conventional MPPI by decomposing trajectories into control points and applying spatiotemporal weighting through basis function representations.
 This approach enables targeted optimization of trajectory segments while maintaining global coherence.

-As is illustrated in Fig.~\ref{fig:wbfo_sch}, our unified WBFO framework(\textbf{Algorithm \ref{alg:unified_wbfo}}) handles both trajectory optimization ($\gamma = 0$) and integrated system control ($\gamma > 0$) through a discount factor parameter.
+As illustrated in Fig.~\ref{fig:wbfo_sch}, our unified WBFO framework(\textbf{Algorithm \ref{alg:unified_wbfo}}) handles both trajectory optimization ($\gamma = 0$) and optimal control ($\gamma > 0$) through a discount factor parameter.
 The algorithm computes discounted accumulated rewards from step-wise rewards collected from rollout environments in Fig.~\ref{fig:wbfo_sch}(a):